mrverdant13/flutter_my_starred_repos/doc/android/splash.md

 # Android app splash screen

-For the Android platform, **this template uses a different app splash screen per flavor and per theme** defined by using [source sets][source_sets_link] and [resource qualifiers][resource_qualifiers_link].
+For the Android platform, **this project uses a different app splash screen per flavor and per theme** defined by using [source sets][source_sets_link] and [resource qualifiers][resource_qualifiers_link].
 Thus, it is recommended to check the [template documentation on Android flavor-specific source sets][flavor_specific_source_sets].

 ---

 ## Splash asset location

-Although you can use a non-vector asset image, **this project template uses a vector graphic for the splash screen**.
+Although you can use a non-vector asset image, **this app uses a vector graphic for the splash screen**.

 This vector graphic is implemented with a [VectorDrawable resource][vector_drawable_resource_link] and, as any other drawable resource, it should be located in the `res/drawable` folder within an specific flavor source set.

 However, to show a different splash image for both light and dark theme separately, we must place the proper vector graphic in the `res/drawable` and `res/drawable-night` folders respectively within the appropriate flavor source set.

-For this project template, the drawable files are named `ic_launch_image.xml`, which is the default name employed for the app splash resource for Android.
+For this project, the drawable files are named `ic_launch_image.xml`, which is the default name employed for the app splash resource for Android.

 ---